Factors to Consider When Selling a Home for Virginia Senior Care

 Factors to Consider:

-- The timing of the home sale in relation to Medicaid application.
+- The timing of the home sale and the Medicaid application.

 - Structuring asset transfers correctly to comply with regulations.